cf-platform-eng/boundless-service-broker/README.md

 # Boundless Service Broker

-This is an implementation of [Cloud Foundry Service Broker] (https://docs.cloudfoundry.org/services/api.html) to broker and run instances of OpenGeo Servers on Cloud Foundry.
+This is an implementation of [Cloud Foundry Service Broker] (https://docs.cloudfoundry.org/services/api.html) to broker and run instances of Boundless OpenGeo Servers on Cloud Foundry.

 # Prerequisites
 * The PCF install with MySQL Service